MicrosoftDocs/dynamics-365-fraud-protection/content/transaction-acceptance-booster.md

 # Boost bank acceptance rates

 Dynamics 365 Fraud Protection enables you to benefit from higher acceptance rate by sharing trust knowledge with banks.
-This is achieved using a Program MID program.
+This is achieved using a Program Merchant ID (MID) program.

 ## Program MID